 For a city that is only 47 square miles, it packs a big punch when it comes to eats.
 Bring your appetite and your stretchy pants because there is a lot to try.
-I still have a pretty lengthy foodie bucket list but here are a few of my favorites from my latest trip to the City by the Bay.
+I still have a pretty lengthy foodie bucket list but here is my list of the best restaurants in San Francisco from my latest trip.
 I would love to hear what your favorite SF eats are so drop me a comment so I can add them to my list.

 Brenda’s French Soul Food